-We're in consistent contact with boaters who've been affected to keep them up to date on progress.
+We're in consistent contact with boaters affected to keep them up to date on progress.
 Our waterway chaplains have been at hand on site, offering help to boaters that live on board.

 23 March - Principal engineer, Mark Durham, talks about what we've been up to on site over the last couple of days.

-21 March - volunteer group SUMBA (Shropshire Union Middlewich Branch Association) worked really hard alongside our local customer operations team clearing as much rubbish as possible from the bed of the drained canal.
-You can see from the photo just how much has accumulated in this short stretch.
+- 21 March - volunteer group SUMBA (Shropshire Union Middlewich Branch Association) worked alongside our customer operations team clearing as much rubbish as possible from the drained canal bed.

 19 March - project team manager, Clive Mitchell, was on site of the breach and gave a brief update in the short video below on the damage.